MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-qryidx-searchqueryhelper.md

-﻿---
-Description: 'You can use the ISearchQueryHelper interface to query the index.
-This interface is implemented as a helper class to ISearchCatalogManager (and ISearchCatalogManager2), and is obtained by calling ISearchCatalogManager::GetQueryHelper.' ms.assetid: '6e567c09-8763-4866-bf02-ad6651b454db'
-title: Querying the Index with ISearchQueryHelper
 ---
+Description: You can use the ISearchQueryHelper interface to query the index.
+This interface is implemented as a helper class to ISearchCatalogManager (and ISearchCatalogManager2), and is obtained by calling ISearchCatalogManagerGetQueryHelper. ms.assetid: 6e567c09-8763-4866-bf02-ad6651b454db
+title: Querying the Index with ISearchQueryHelper ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Querying the Index with ISearchQueryHelper

-You can use the [**ISearchQueryHelper**](-search-isearchqueryhelper.md) interface to query the index.
-This interface is implemented as a helper class to [**ISearchCatalogManager**](-search-isearchcatalogmanager.md) (and [**ISearchCatalogManager2**](-search-isearchcatalogmanager2.md)), and is obtained by calling [**ISearchCatalogManager::GetQueryHelper**](-search-isearchcatalogmanager-getqueryhelper.md).
+You can use the [**ISearchQueryHelper**](/windows/win32/Searchapi/nn-searchapi-isearchqueryhelper?branch=master) interface to query the index.
+This interface is implemented as a helper class to [**ISearchCatalogManager**](/windows/win32/Searchapi/nn-searchapi-isearchcatalogmanager?branch=master) (and [**ISearchCatalogManager2**](/windows/win32/Searchapi/nn-searchapi-isearchcatalogmanager2?branch=master)), and is obtained by calling [**ISearchCatalogManager::GetQueryHelper**](/windows/win32/Searchapi/nf-searchapi-isearchcatalogmanager-getqueryhelper?branch=master).
 This interface permits you to:

 -   Obtain an OLE DB connection string to connect to the Windows Search database.
 -   Convert Advanced Query Syntax (AQS) user queries to Windows Search Structured Query Language (SQL).